rahulmishra11/Class-Attendance-Marker/README.md

 First start the server application by starting the python file of ClassAttendancePython

-Then the app can be directly used from the android application.
+Then the app can be directly be used from the android application.

 First time the student has to register his/her face using his phone number.